Death and state funeral of Jack Layton: State funeral service

-Layton called Rev. Brent Hawkes, of the Metropolitan Community Church of Toronto, days before stepping aside as the leader of the NDP, to arrange meetings regarding the procedures of his funeral.
+Layton called Brent Hawkes, of the Metropolitan Community Church of Toronto, days before stepping aside as the leader of the NDP, to arrange meetings regarding the procedures of his funeral.
 Hawkes says that even in private, Layton was still confident he would return, but was preparing for all possibilities including his potential death.
 Layton asked Hawkes to officiate the service.

-The honorary pallbearers were former NDP leaders/MPs Ed Broadbent, Audrey McLaughlin, and Alexa McDonough; Greg Selinger, Premier of Manitoba, and Darrell Dexter, Premier of Nova Scotia; former Manitoba premier Gary Doer, now Ambassador of Canada to the United States, and Roy Romanow, former premier of Saskatchewan; Brad Lavigne, Layton's principal secretary while Leader of the Opposition, Bob Gallagher, former chief of staff to Layton, and Jamey Heath, former research and communications director for the NDP; Marilyn Churley, Tim Flannery, Ken Neumann (National Director for Canada, United Steelworkers), Winnie Ng, Joy MacPhail, and Charles Taylor.
+The honorary pallbearers were former NDP leaders/MPs Ed Broadbent, Audrey McLaughlin, and Alexa McDonough; Greg Selinger, Premier of Manitoba, and Darrell Dexter, Premier of Nova Scotia; former Manitoba premier and Ambassador of Canada to the United States Gary Doer, and Roy Romanow, former premier of Saskatchewan; Brad Lavigne, Layton's principal secretary while Leader of the Opposition, Bob Gallagher, former chief of staff to Layton, and Jamey Heath, former research and communications director for the NDP; Marilyn Churley, Tim Flannery, Ken Neumann (National Director for Canada, United Steelworkers), Winnie Ng, Joy MacPhail, and Charles Taylor.

 Prior to the formal commencement of the ceremony, the Toronto Symphony Orchestra performed "Pifa" from Handel's Messiah, and jazz musician Richard Underhill performed Van Morrison's "Into the Mystic" and Johann Sebastian Bach's Magnificat.

 The choir from the Metropolitan Community Church of Toronto sang the processional as the coffin was carried in, followed by a performance of "O Canada" by singer Joy Klopp and pianist Diane Leah.

 Shawn Atleo, the national chief of the Assembly of First Nations, delivered a blessing on behalf of Canada's First Nations community, followed by welcome messages from Hawkes and former New Democratic Party president Anne McGrath.

 Passages from a variety of religious traditions were read: a passage from the Bible by Nycole Turmel, a passage from the Torah by Myer Siemiatycki of Ryerson University and a passage from the Quran by Tasleem Riaz of the Asian Communities Council of Canada.

 Stephen Lewis, Karl Bélanger, Mike Layton and Sarah Layton delivered the eulogy.
 Hawkes gave the sermon.
 Lorraine Segato of The Parachute Club sang "Rise Up", and Martin Deschamps sang his song "Croire".
 Steven Page, formerly of Barenaked Ladies, sang Leonard Cohen's "Hallelujah"; Page lives in Layton's riding and has performed at NDP benefit concerts in the past.
 According to CBC News, k.d. lang's recording of "Hallelujah", from her album Hymns of the 49th Parallel, was playing in Layton's room when he died.

 At the end of the ceremony, Layton's casket was carried out as jazz singer Julie Michels sang "Get Together".
 Organist Christopher Dawes performed Oscar Peterson's "Hymn to Freedom" as the congregation left the service.